Symbol Sage Sale Banner

 The Royal Banner of Scotland (Lion Rampant)

-The Banner consists of a yellow background with a red double-border and a red lion standing in the middle on its hind legs.
-It’s said to represent the country’s history of national pride and battle and is often seen waved about at Scottish rugby or football matches.
+The banner features a yellow background with a red lion standing on its hind legs, surrounded by a red double border.
+It symbolizes Scotland’s history of national pride and valor, often seen at Scottish rugby and football games.

-The Lion Rampant occupies the shield of the royal arms and royal banners of Scottish and British monarchs and is symbolic of the Kingdom of Scotland.
-Now, its use is officially restricted to the royal residencies and representatives of the Monarch.
-It continues to be known as one of the most recognisable symbols of the Kingdom of Scotland.
+The Lion Rampant is part of the royal arms and banners of Scottish and British monarchs, representing the Kingdom of Scotland.
+Nowadays, its use is restricted to royal residences and the Monarch’s representatives.
+It remains one of the most recognized symbols of the Kingdom of Scotland.

 The Stone of Scone